 Since the intermediate aerial assist method causes the micro-duct system to be discontinuous at the figure-eighting location, each of these discontinuous duct segments need to be lubricated independently, i.e., they need to have lubrication applied ahead of the cable, and then on the cable as it passes into the duct segment.
 Each placing engine in an intermediate assist procedure needs to be adjusted with the mechanical limitations determined for the cable being placed, i.e., maximum compression and tensile force.

 Additional Information

-If there are additional questions on this topic or other fiber optic issues, please contact Sterlite Technologies at:
+If there are additional questions on this topic or other Fibre optic issues, please contact STL at:

-Contact Information
+Contact Information telecom.sales@STL.com www.STLtechnologies.com

-telecom.sales@sterlite.com www.sterlitetechnologies.com